Atari Says Its First Word Ad Antic Magazine Volume 1, Number 3 August 1982 Page 37 |

 Oh well, it was worth a try!

 The Voice Box was designed and manufactured in Manhattan, New York by a company calling itself The Alien Group.
 According to the handwritten notes that I received with the Voice Box, The Alien Group listed its address as the 5th Floor of 27 W. 23rd Street in Manhattan.
 The contact name listed was Mike Matthews.
+The Alien Group

-The Alien Group Letter Head
+The Alien Group Letter Head And Mike Matthews' Signature |

 The Alien Group and the Voice Box almost didn't happen.
 In January 1982, Mike Matthews and his company Electro-Harmonix was temporarily forced out of business due to union thuggery in Manhattan.
 An article, titled "Sign Up --- Or Else!" written by Randy Fitzgerald, about Mike's company and the union's tactics against it was published on page 111 in the August 1982 issue of Reader's Digest magazine.